ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

                 type: string
         sdfEvent:
           overheating:
-            description: "This event is emitted when a critical temperature is reached"
+            description: This event is emitted when a critical temperature is reached.
             sdfOutputData:
+              description: The temperature at the time the event is emitted.
               type: number
 sdfData:
   location: